projectagastya/agastya-connect/README.md

 1. Connects to EC2 via SSH
 2. Pulls the latest code from the main branch
 3. Updates dependencies if requirements.txt has changed
+4. Updates systemd service files with safety measures:
+   - Backs up existing service files
+   - Validates new service files before applying
+   - Automatically rolls back if validation fails
-4. Restarts the FastAPI and Streamlit services
+5. Restarts the FastAPI and Streamlit services

 ### Setting Up Services

 Create systemd service files for both backend and frontend:

 **FastAPI Service** (`/etc/systemd/system/fastapi.service`):

+> The template for this service is versioned in `services/ec2-linux/fastapi.service`.

 ```ini
 [Unit]
 Description=Agastya Backend FastAPI Service